Zehtukae/combat-extender/guide.md

 ![bg3mm](./Source/Guide/refresh.png)

-The mod will now be visible on the left hand side.
+The mod will now be visible on the right hand side, drag it to the left as shown in the picture below.

 ![bg3mm](./Source/Guide/mod-manager-complete.png)